'The Voice' Winner Cam Anthony Looks Back on His Season 20 Journey

 "You have delivered every time you stand on this stage," Blake marveled after Cam's Top 17 performance of Hozier's "Take Me to Church."
 "I've never had more people asking me about an artist on my team, in 20 seasons of doing this show.
 You could be the first superstar that we launch off this show."

-Cam's finale performance of Cynthia Erivo's Harriet anthem, "Stand Up," had Blake doubling down motivating the usually-goofy country star to "try and get serious for a second" about the talent he saw in the 19-year-old Philadelphia native.
+Cam's finale performance of Cynthia Erivo's Harriet anthem "Stand Up" had Blake doubling down motivating the usually-goofy country star to "try and get serious for a second" about the talent he saw in the young performer.

 "On my 20th season, God put this young man in my life on The Voice that may change everything for this show," Blake said.
 "I want people out there to know that the only thing bigger than Cam's talent is his heart and his mind."